theodorejb/ScreenCalc/README.md

 ## Development

 ScreenCalc is written in TypeScript.
-After editing files, run `grunt` to compile everything, then `npm test` to ensure all the tests pass.
-Use `test/browser/index.html` to run the tests in a browser.
+After editing files, run `npm install` to compile everything and create a browser test bundle.
+Run `npm test` to ensure all the tests pass, or use `test/browser/index.html` to run the tests in a browser.
 Bug reports and pull requests are welcome!

 ## Author